Hegemony of one religion never been part of our culture, will never be: NHRC chief | Politics

 - India

-NHRC chief justice (retd) Arun Kumar Mishra Thursday said 'Sarva Dharma Sambhav' or all religions are the same has been the ethos of India, and that the hegemony of one religion ''has never been part of our culture, it never was and will never be''.
+NHRC chairperson Justice (retd) Arun Kumar Mishra Thursday said 'Sarva Dharma Sambhav' or all religions are the same has been the ethos of India, and that the hegemony of one religion ''has never been part of our culture, it never was and will never be''.

-In his address at the opening of a conference here on 'Human Rights in Indian Culture and Philosophy', he also said forcible religious conversion was never accepted by India's civilisation and it is ''against humanity''.
+In his address at the opening of a conference here on 'Human Rights in Indian Culture and Philosophy', he said there is a need to implement again the syncretic tradition of Akbar's 'Din-i-Ilahi'.

-Extolling the virtues of Indian culture, he said, all religions speak of peace and non-violence. ''Peaceful co-existence is our culture, our dharma''.
+He said forcible religious conversion is ''against humanity'' and was never accepted by India's civilisation.

-''If our blood is not different, how can there be any difference between religions, Gods,'' he said.
+Extolling the virtues of Indian culture, he said, all religions speak of peace and non-violence. ''Peaceful co-existence is our culture, our dharma.
+If our blood is not different, how can there be any difference between religions, Gods.''
+His comments come in the backdrop of the brutal daylight killing of a tailor in Udaipur by two men who had posted videos online that claimed they were avenging an insult to Islam.

 ''It is time to think about the oneness of Gods, all religions have one goal.
 Today, don't know for what reasons or interests, attempts are being made to create a divide.
 There is a need to implement again the syncretic tradition of (Akbar's) 'Din-i-Ilahi','' he said.